ihe-k/Social-Contagion-Gift-Giving-Simulation/README.md

 * Real-Time Decision-Making: Organisations like Microsoft or Google can integrate this model into digital health analytics, recommendation engines or real-time monitoring systems to anticipate user responses to health content, adapt interfaces dynamically and personalise intervention strategies.
 The ability of the app to reflect demographic and ideological nuances allows for more responsive, culturally-sensitive systems
 * Short-Term Rental Platforms & Distributed Care Innovation: Platforms like Airbnb may indirectly benefit from this model by understanding how housing instability, geospatial mobility and informal support care networks impact access to care, particularly in care deserts or areas with high Airbnb density.
 Insights from the model may help short-term rental platforms identify areas with vulnerable populations (e.g., individuals with chronic illness or experiencing housing precarity) and facilitate the design of distributed care models like mobile clinics or gig-based care delivery.

 Additionally, integrating Airbnb hosts as part of a broader care ecosystem could provide new opportunities for temporary housing to be utilised for care coordination.
 This could provide opportunities for hosts to partner with healthcare providers to offer specialised accomodation for guests requiring in-home nursing away from home or an appropriate living space closer to treatment.
-This approach could complement urgent treatment centres by bridging the gap between preventative care and emergency intervention so as to improve access to care within community settings, particularly for those unable to access fixed-location services due to mobility limitations.
+This approach could complement urgent treatment centres by bridging the gap between preventative care and emergency intervention within community settings, particularly for those unable to access fixed-location care services due to mobility limitations.

 ## Contact and Contributing
 Contact: For collaboration or inquiries, please contact me here.
 Contributions are welcome.
 Feel free to open issues or create pull requests.